28 Dec Happy Birthday, Other Other Me

 “I don’t think I’m going to make it,” he admitted.
 “It’s just a matter of time.”

 It felt like looking at a broken reflection.
 It hurt.
-Not just because I could literally see myself in this person, but because I’d been so lucky when he hadn’t.
+Not just because I could literally see myself in this person, but because I’d been so fortunate while he hadn’t been.
 It was unfair.
-It’s as if the silver cross burned against my chest.
-So I did what any charitable person would; I offered him a way out.
+The silver cross felt hot against my chest.
+So I did what any charitable person would have done: I offered him a way out.
 I climbed up the side of the wall and reached out a hand.
 As a kid, I hadn’t been tall enough to reach all the way up, but now I was.

 “Come on,” I said.
 “I’ll get you out of there.”

 However, as fate would have it, I was just a little bit heavier.
 Maybe it was my diet or the clothes I wore, but I weighed him down.
-And slowly but surely, I pulled him through from that place, to this.
+Slowly but surely, I pulled him through from that place to this.

 We both fell into the pool in the middle of the room.
-I bumped my tailbone pretty bad, which would make for an awkward trip back home.
-But the relief on his face said it all; it had worked.
+I bumped my tailbone pretty badly, which would make for an awkward trip back home.
+But the relief on his face said it all: it had worked.
 He was free.
 I could almost see a light coming from his smile.

 I wiped the sweat off my forehead and got up.

-Leaving that cave together, I still couldn’t quite understand what’d happened.
+Leaving that cave together, I still couldn’t quite understand what had happened.
 There were two of me now.
 How could that be?
-How could that be a real thing?
+How was that possible?

-But he was as real as real could be.
-The moment we left that cave, he laughed.
-He laughed like he’d been told the funniest joke ever – despite the rain pouring down on us like wide-open floodgates.
+But he was as real as real could be, and the moment we left the cave, he laughed.
+He doubled over like he’d been told the most hilarious joke ever, despite the rain pouring down on us like wide-open floodgates.

-He told me a wild story about how things had been for him in that other place.
-How in a couple of years, everything had fallen apart.
-Lightning storms ravaging major population centers.
-Roving bands of death cultists marching down Main Street.
-High-profile assassinations, cultural and tactical allegiances across the globe collapsing.
-In some places, the ground itself seemed to be hostile as pockets of gravitational upheaval popped up seemingly at random.
+He told me a wild story about how things had been for him in that other place–how, in a couple of years, everything had fallen apart.
+Lightning storms ravaged major population centers.
+Roving bands of death cultists marched down Main Street.
+There had been several high-profile assassinations.
+Cultural and tactical allegiances across the globe collapsed.
+In some places, the ground itself seemed hostile, pockets of gravitational upheaval popping up randomly.

 “Before we lost the web, there were pictures of Amazonian palm trees suspended in midair,” he explained.
 “Not long after, we could see it happening downtown.”

 He’d been coming back to that cave over and over again.
-Not just for shelter, but to see what it’d been like for me.
+Not just for shelter, but to see what it had been like for me.
 For years, he’d assumed things had been as bad for me as they were for him.

 I took him back to my car.
 I’d planned on driving back home, but my tailbone was killing me.
 We decided to spend a night at my grandmother’s place before returning in the morning.
-It wasn’t a good solution, but it’d have to do.
-The top floor, albeit small, was still relatively untouched.
-As long as you kept the windows closed, for the wasps.
+It wasn’t a good solution, but it would have to do.
+The top floor, though small, remained relatively untouched–as long as you kept the windows closed, on account of the wasps.

 I shared a couple of sandwiches with the other me.
-He ate like he hadn’t seen food in days.
+He ate as if he hadn’t seen food in days.

 “This looks just like her place,” he explained in between bites.
-“But there’s not much left of it.”
+“Except on my side, there’s not much left of it.”

-“I don’t get what happened,” I said.
-“Was there never an explanation?
-Anything?”
+“I don’t understand what happened,” I said.
+“Was there no explanation?
+Nothing?”

 “It happened all at once.
 Earthquakes, meteor strikes, solar flares, flash floods… all of it.
 And over time, it just got worse.”

 He had trouble talking about it.
-It was obvious that he’d lost a lot of people, and just thinking about it caused his face to twitch and sour.
-He excused himself and used the bathroom, just to get some space.
+It was obvious that he’d lost a lot of people; just thinking about it caused his face to twitch and sour.
+He excused himself to use the bathroom to get some space.
 He was in there for a long time, borrowing my grooming kit.
-Coming back out, he looked like a new person.
-Same hair, same beard.
-We could be twins.
+When he finally emerged, he looked like a new person–and even more like me.
+The same hair, the same beard.
+We could have been twins.
 Then again, in a way, we were.

-As midnight came and went, I was exhausted, but too eager to sleep.
-He was the same.
-We were two identical voices in the dark, like a lonely man talking to himself.
+By the time midnight had come and gone, we were both exhausted but too eager to sleep.
+Two identical voices in the dark, like a lonely man talking to himself.

 “I’ll get my own life,” he muttered.
 “It’d be weird for the two of us to be in the same place.”

-“Just get me a train ticket, and I’ll be on my way.”
+“Just get me a train ticket,” he replied, “and I’ll be on my way.”

 He talked a bit about South America, and how he’d cursed himself for not seeing the rainforest before the upheaval started.
-Now there was a second chance.
+Now, he had a second chance.

-I don’t remember falling asleep, but I did.
-But it didn’t last for long.
-I woke up to the sound of someone running, and when I opened my eyes, I saw other me bursting through the door.
+I don’t remember falling asleep, but I did, however briefly.
+I woke up to the sound of someone running, and when I opened my eyes, I saw “other me” bursting through the door.
 He’d been outside, in the rain.
 That much was clear.

 He was frazzled, as if he’d been running.
-His eyes kept going from me to the window, then back to me.
+His eyes kept darting between me and the window.

 “There’s something outside,” he said.
 “I went to check it out.”